LeonardoKaftal/Path-finding-visualizer/README.md

 # Path-finding-visualizer
-A crossplatform Java path finding visualizer using Swing for 2d graphics
+A crossplatform Kotlin path finding visualizer using Swing for 2d graphics